QuantumWarp/tabletop-assistant/documentation/tasks-backlog.md

 - Allow multiple displays of the same type, will need optional display naming
 - Add tutorial and introductory information
 - Add helper info around what things do and how things work
+- Add a multipurpose input field as a display type